mnelson4/printmyblog/readme.txt

 https://youtu.be/M5ZZN3KsqOA

-You'll probably want to download the eBook to your phone or tablet for reading, but you can also [read ePubs](https://www.wikihow.com/Open-EPUB-Files) and [MOBI files](https://www.howtogeek.com/360419/what-is-a-mobi-file/) from your computer using the right software.
+Note: if your printout has many images, dotEpub warns you it will replace them with links.

+Once the eBook has been generated, you can read it from your computer (here's instructions on how to [read ePubs](https://www.wikihow.com/Open-EPUB-Files) and [MOBI files](https://www.howtogeek.com/360419/what-is-a-mobi-file/)), or a phone or tablet.

 = Some images aren't appearing =